krystianbajno/adhunt/README.md

 4. Filter entities and save results as a .csv file.

 For example, to find all managers:
+- Filter for "Managers" - you will get all manager related entries.
-- Filter for "Managers" and export the list as a .csv file.
+- You can export the seperate lists as .csv files, it is useful when searching for emails to be parsed.

 To find the groups the user belongs to:
 - Upload users.json and groups.json.